shiwenqiang/guitar-tea/README.md

 ## Description
-gt is a flexible high-performance server programming framework as a deamon-process with multi-thread, you can implement your business-logic.
+guitar&tea(abbr. gt) is a flexible high-performance server programming framework as a deamon-process with multi-thread, you can implement your business-logic based on it.
+Just enjoy it! ;-)

 ## Compile
 ```sh